 We are a Bannockburn producer with all four vineyards and our winery based here.
 Our heritage, and our future, is tied to the land in this distinctive sub-region of Central Otago.

 The distinctive, and mysterious, earth dug and carved by generations of dreamers.
 The level of schist in the soils is stunning.

-Wlild Thyme grows freely in behind the vinyard.
-The aroma in spring is stunning.
+Wlild Thyme grows freely behind the vineyard.
+The aroma in spring is intoxicating.

 There is real financial risk in this strategy, as phylloxera is still very much alive and kicking and, if it gets in your vineyard, it can wipe you out.
 At Terra Sancta we carry this risk on a number of our vines, but think the resulting wine - including the natural clarity and concentration of the integrated, natural, ungrafted vine, is worth it.

 The truth of these ungrafted vines can be tasted in particular in Slapjack Block Pinot Noir- which comes entirely from vines on their own rootsock, as do the Terra Sancta Estate Riesling and Dry Rielsing, while Jackson’s Block comes predominantly from original rootstock.